This post may contain affiliate links. Read the full disclosure

 Here is your packing list Southeast Asia for babies:

-• Baby carrier – A carrier is definitely the better option rather than a stroller when travelling through Asia.
-No need to worry about uneven sideways or dodging motorbikes!
+- Baby carrier – A carrier is definitely the better option rather than a stroller when travelling through Asia.
+No need to worry about uneven sidewalks or dodging motorbikes!
 Plus it keeps your baby nice and close too.
 We love the Ergo carrier and it was our choice for travel when our girls were young.
 So many benefits for babywearing in SE Asia.

 Taking your own from home means you know the quality and know how to install it (hopefully).
 Car seat laws are a lot less strict in many parts of Asia so it is worth checking them out before you travel.
 If you’d rather leave it behind (we did), do your research and see what alternatives you have for hiring or using alternative means of transport.